zhangli-abcd/TVR-Applicability/draft-ietf-tvr-applicability.md

 ## Early Warning Mechanism

-Early warning mechanism may be used to identify the fault schedule, and prevent the execution of fault schedule in some time-variant scenarios.
+Early warning mechanism may be used to identify the fault schedule, and prevent the execution of fault schedule in some time-variant scenarios with insignificant schedule changes.

 When a schedule received by a managed device or managing device shows significant short-term discrepancies in its key values (e.g. the frequency of a schedule changes greatly), the device should send feedback to the schedule originator